Chinese real estate crisis (2020–present): Country Garden

 Ever Credit, a wholly owned unit of Hong Kong-based Kingboard Holdings, filed a winding-up petition against Country Garden at the end of February because a loan worth about US$204 million had not been repaid.
 A court hearing was scheduled for 17 May 2024.
-In June the liquidation hearing was pushed off further, until late July.

 At the beginning of March, Country Garden missed a payment of 96 million yuan due to Chinese onshore bondholders; the note had a 30-day grace period, however.
 In June the liquidation hearing was pushed off further, until late July.
 In July it was further postponed to January 2025.

 Vanke

 Vanke, one of China's largest property firms, put 19,000 square metres of land up for sale on 18 May 2024 at a discount of 29%, (900 million yuan or US$125 million) on the price it paid in 2017.
-The sales was meant to enable the property developer to pay down its debts.
+The sales were meant to enable the property developer to pay down its debts.
 The newspaper also added that the company's woes were different from such struggling developers as Evergrande or Country Garden.
 Shenzhen Metro, a state-owned firm, held about a quarter of Vanke's shares at the time, giving Vanke good access to state funds.
-Vanke had also been included on a government list of “high-quality” developers in 2023.
+Vanke had also been included on a government list of "high-quality" developers in 2023.

 Vanke booked a loss of 1.7bn yuan in the first quarter of 2024.
 Its sales fell by 43% year over year.
 The company owed 320 billion yuan (US$44 billion) in May 2024, with nearly 10% of this debt due for repayment in 2025.

 2025

 Evergrande

 On 17 February, Hong Kong High Court ordered a key offshore financing unit of China Evergrande Group, Tianji Holding, to be wound up.
 A court hearing with regard to an offshore arm was also planned for the next day.
 The High Court said that Tianji Holding, Evergrande's offshore subsidiary and guarantor, was insolvent and needed to be liquidated "as soon as possible" to protect creditors.

-On 12 August, the Evergrande Group announced it will be delisted from the Hong Kong Stock Exchange on 22 August after trading remained suspended for over 18 months following a court-ordered liquidation in January 2024, with the company owing more than US$300 billion and unable to present a viable debt restructuring plan.
+On 12 August, the Evergrande Group announced it would be delisted from the Hong Kong Stock Exchange on 22 August after trading remained suspended for over 18 months following a court-ordered liquidation in January 2024, with the company owing more than US$300 billion and unable to present a viable debt restructuring plan.

 Vanke

 Despite efforts by Chinese authorities to resolve a liquidity crisis in the property sector, Vanke came under pressure due to challenges in handling its finances.
-In January 2025, Chinese state media reported that authorities have detained the company's CEO and the company itself could face a takeover or reorganisation.
-On January 17, 2025, the Shenzhen government held a closed meeting to plan on stabilising Vanke's finances.
+In January 2025, Chinese state media reported that authorities had detained the company's CEO and the company itself could face a takeover or reorganisation.
+On 17 January 2025, the Shenzhen government held a closed meeting to plan on stabilising Vanke's finances.